When I See A Bubble, I Rush in to Buy It

 Options used correctly deliver strong asymmetry

-The IPS Bear Strategy has proven to be a great overlay SMA within a portfolio framework.
-Through the COVID drawdown, a small allocation to the IPS Bear Strategy (see chart) would have reduced the market drawdown (S&P 500) from 33.9% to 11.9% (IPS Bear Strategy), which represents a 35.1% downside capture (11.9/33.9).
+The IPS Bear Strategy has proven to be a great overlay within a portfolio framework.
+Through the COVID drawdown, a small allocation (5%) to the IPS Bear Strategy (see chart) would have reduced the market drawdown (S&P 500) from 34.4% to 10.8% (IPS Bear Strategy overlay), which represents a 31.39% downside capture while at the same time outperforming the market on the upside by over 15%.

 This asymmetrical risk/reward inherently provided when using options correctly is not possible with any other investment vehicle.
 Diversification has proven to reduce the upside more than it protects on the downside.
 For example, the 60% S&P 500 and 40% Barclay Agg saw a 17.6% drawdown through the March drawdown.